Paretzky/minijava-jasmin-sugar/README.md

 *  do-while: do { someStuff(); } while(condition);
 * for-in: for(int i in someIntArray) { someStuffWith(i); }

+## Notes
+For now, to run you will have to make, then cd into build and run: ```bash java -cp /usr/share/java/stringtemplate.jar:/usr/share/java/antlr3.jar:/usr/share/java/antlr3-runtime.jar:/usr/share/java/antlr.jar:. com.benparetzky.minijavajasminsugar.MinijavaCompiler ```

 ## Milestone-One-Antlr
 Tag representing the second submission for parser.
 Due to time constraints I moved from bison/flex/clang to antlr/jasmin.
 This tag will take one file name as an argument, and output any syntactic errors.
 If the input is valid, no output is generated.
 Demoed on 12/3/2012